Builderbot2000/python-mini-projects-1/projects/Battery_notification/README.md

 # Battery Notificator

-This python script gives you a notification about your battery percentage of the device.
+This python script gives you a notification of the battery percentage on your device.

 ## Pre-requisites: